 To serve – When the chilaquiles are done, pile them into ovenproof serving dishes (I love my individual cast iron) and place in a warm oven until ready to serve.
 While eggs are not typical or required, we love to top our chilaquiles with a runny egg!
 Cook your favorite style eggs, and top the chilaquiles with an egg and one or more of your favorite garnishes – avocado, cilantro, crumbled cotija, pickled or fresh jalapeños, chopped scallions, etc.

 At Andersen casa, we prefer runny eggs, and I typically either baste or poach them.
 If you’re uncertain, check out how to cook eggs.
 There are many different ways to prepare your eggs!

 When you’ve had a package of corn tortillas in the fridge too long, make chilaquiles!
 This is an awesome way to use stale tortillas.

 Baked tortilla strips reduce fats and calories.
 Chilaquiles are often made with tortilla chips, and they aren’t the healthiest option.

 Savory breakfast dishes are the standard at Andersen casa.
 If you’re a fan, check out these savory vegetarian breakfast/brunch dishes – Green chile savory oatmeal, green chile polenta with baked eggs, Mediterranean chick pea and rice frittatas, savory pancakes, breakfast quinoa, and veggie filled Mexican crêpes.
 If you love a lazy weekend brunch with an adult beverage, you’ll want to consider these Micheladas or these savory margaritas!

 I hope you’ll give this healthy and flavorful dish a try… It’s a favorite at Andersen casa!

-- Green Chile Polenta with Baked Eggs
+Vegetarian Hatch Green Chile Chilaquiles with Eggs

-- 6 corn tortillas (stale is perfect!)
+- 6 corn tortillas - stale is perfect!